simonmichael/hledger/hledger/hledger.m4.md

 ## Auto postings

 The `=` directive declares a rule for generating temporary extra postings on transactions.
-Wherever the rule matches an existing posting, it can add one or more companion postings below that one, optionally influenced by the matched posting's amount.
+When the `--auto` flag is used, wherever the `=` rule matches an existing posting, it will generate a new companion posting (or several) below it.
+Optionally the generated posting amount(s) can depend on the matched posting's amount.
 This can be useful for generating tax postings with a standard percentage, for example.

+Note these generated postings exist only for the duration of the report, and only when hledger is run with the `--auto` flag.
+They affect the report calculations and output but they are not saved in the journal file by hledger.

-Note that depending on generated data is not ideal for financial records (it's less portable, less future-proof, less auditable by others, and less robust, since other features like balance assertions will depend on using or not using `--auto`).
+Also note that depending fully on this kind of generated data has some drawbacks - it's less portable, less future-proof, less auditable by others, and less robust (since other features like balance assertions will depend on whether you use or don't use `--auto`).
+An alternative is to use auto postings in "one time" fashion - use them to help build a complex journal entry, view it with `hledger print --auto`, and then copy that output into the journal file to make it permanent.

 An auto posting rule looks a bit like a transaction:
 ```journal